EAD-GCES/SumanBhattarai-EAD/README.md

 # Indexing

-Indexing of Assignment and Practical of EAD.
+Index of Assignment and Practical of EAD.

 ## Assignment: